Brendan-Alting/Carnivore-Human-Population-Density/README.md

 TrapsAlone: UTM coordinates of camera traps

-TrapsUTMSpecificFourSessions: Traps file with covariates and session.
+TrapsUTMSpecificSixSessions: Traps file with covariates and session.